-This is a turn of the 19th Century sterling silver decorative bowl designed and crafted by Odiot, Paris.
-The rounded shape resting on a floral pedestal has an "HD" monogram engraved on the side.
-The piece boasts lovely raised detailed handles with acanthus leaf decor.
+This is a turn-of-the-19th-century sterling silver decorative bowl, designed and crafted by silversmith Odiot, Paris.
+The piece was crafted in France circa 1880.
+The rounded shape, resting on a floral pedestal, features an "HD" monogram engraved on the side.
+The piece boasts lovely, raised, detailed handles with acanthus leaf decor.
 The same acanthus leaves also adorn the rim of the bowl.
-The inside is vermeil (sterling silver covered with 18 Karats gold).
+The inside is vermeil (sterling silver covered with 18 karat gold).
 The piece is signed on the underside Odiot - Paris with company legal hallmarks and Minerva legal stamp for French sterling silver.

-Note: Maison Odiot was established in 1690, during the reign of Louis XIV, by Jean-Baptiste Gaspard Odiot, considered a fine silversmith.
+Note: Maison Odiot was founded in 1690, during the reign of Louis XIV, by Jean-Baptiste Gaspard Odiot, a skilled silversmith.

-Emperor Napoleon Bonaparte gave Jean-Baptiste Claude, grandson of Jean-Baptiste Gaspard, many prestigious commissions for himself and his families, such as the sacred scepter, the royal sword, and the King of Rome cradle.
+Emperor Napoleon Bonaparte gave Jean-Baptiste Claude, grandson of Jean-Baptiste Gaspard, many prestigious commissions for himself and his family, such as the sacred scepter, the royal sword, and the cradle of the King of Rome.
 Immense dinner services were ordered by Pauline Borghèse, Napoleon's mother, and by the Emperor himself.

 Jean-Baptiste Claude was influenced by the return of the classical Greek and Egyptian motifs, as expressed in the Directoire and Empire styles.
 Court commissions helped further the reputation of Maison Odiot, and the firm provided vermeil services to courts across Europe.